 You’ve won half the battle if you’re after a specific domain name.
 Now, you just need to figure out who owns the domain, how best to contact them, and how much to offer for the domain.

-- Start with the WHOIS database, a searchable list of all domains registered in the world.
+- Start with the WHOIS lookup, a searchable database of all domains registered in the world.
 You’ll probably find an email address for the current registrant of your target domain name.

 - To determine how much to offer, check out this article about how domains are valued and this Google Hangout with domain valuation experts.

 - Too busy to deal with all that?
 Give our Domain Broker Service gurus a call.

 Building a domain investment portfolio